ayangd/BimayInstantVicon/README.md

 Instantly open ongoing Video Conference.

+## Releases

+You can open the releases from [here](https://github.com/ayangd/BimayInstantVicon/releases).

 ## How to Use

 If you are using the program for the first time, input your credential.